5/20/2024

 Table - Indicator lines for HG Type classification of SCN.

-Decreased Efficacy of PI88788 Resistance
+Decreased Efficacy of the rhg1b Gene From PI88788

 • Beginning in the 1990s, the widespread availability of soybean varieties with PI88788 SCN resistance provided a largely effective management tool for SCN in North America.